Locations:

 Adequate amounts of vitamin A in your diet are essential for healthy reproductive function.
 Vitamin A deficiency can lead to infertility and cause delayed growth and development in children.

 But too much vitamin A during pregnancy can harm the fetus, causing birth defects and increased risk of infection and disease.
-People who are pregnant should avoid foods that contain large amounts of vitamin A, such as pâté and liver, as well as vitamin A supplements.
+If you're pregnant, you should avoid foods that contain large amounts of vitamin A, such as pâté and liver, as well as vitamin A supplements.

 6. Keeps bones and teeth strong